Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationbestpractices.md

 Best practices for internal communication
 =========================================

-As employees begin thinking about working with freelancers, we've found that it's important to provide access to as much information as possible, and to make onboarding clear and simple.
+As employees begin thinking about engaging with freelancers, we've found that it's important to provide access to as much information as possible, and to make onboarding clear and simple.

 The following best practices were developed based on our freelance program at Microsoft, which is supported by a cross-disciplinary team that brings together stakeholders in HR, Legal, Procurement, Research, Corporate Strategy, and Product Development.